Prediction of the Cosmic Evolution of the CO-Luminosity Functions: Discussion

 The predictions presented is this paper are approximate ramifications of a semi-empirical model, which potentially suffers from simplifications and uncertainties on each of the four successive simulation-layers: (i) the Millennium dark matter simulation, (ii) the semi-analytic galaxy simulation of the DeLucia-catalog, (iii) our post-processing to assign extended \ha- and \hm-properties to each galaxy, (iv) the model for CO-line emission introduced in this paper.
 It is beyond the scope of this paper to discuss the limitations related to the simulation-layers (i)--(iii), but extensive discussions were provided by \cite{Springel2005}, \cite{Croton2006}, and \cite{Obreschkow2009b}, respectively.

-All four simulation-layers were widely constrained by a broad variety of observations: (i) the cosmological parameters for the Millennium simulation were adopted from 2dFGRS \citep{Colless2001} and WMAP \citep{Spergel2003,Bennett2003}; (ii) the semi-analytic recipes are motivated by various references given in \cite{Croton2006} and the free parameters were tuned to fit the luminosity/colour/morphology distribution of low-redshift galaxies \citep{Cole2001,Huang2003,Norberg2002}, the bulge-to-black hole mass relation \citep{Haering2004}, the Tully--Fisher relation \citep{Giovanelli1997}, the cold gas metallicity as a function of stellar mass \citep{Tremonti2004}; (iii) our model to assign \ha- and \hm-properties is motivated by various studies of \ha~and \hm~in local galaxies \cite[e.g.][]{Young2002,Blitz2006,Leroy2008,Elmegreen1993} and the free parameter was tuned to the local space density of cold gas \citep{Keres2003,Zwaan2005,Obreschkow2009a}; (iv) our CO-model was constrained as decribed in Section \ref{section_method} of this paper.
+All four simulation-layers were widely constrained by a broad variety of observations: (i) the cosmological parameters for the Millennium simulation were adopted from 2dFGRS \citep{Colless2001} and WMAP \citep{Spergel2003,Bennett2003}; (ii) the semi-analytic recipes are motivated by various references given in \cite{Croton2006} and the free parameters were tuned to fit the luminosity/colour/morphology distribution of low-redshift galaxies \citep{Cole2001,Huang2003,Norberg2002}, the bulge-to-black hole mass relation \citep{Haering2004}, the Tully--Fisher relation \citep{Giovanelli1997}, the cold gas metallicity as a function of stellar mass \citep{Tremonti2004}; (iii) our model to assign \ha- and \hm-properties is motivated by various studies of \ha~and \hm~in local galaxies \cite[e.g.][]{Young2002,Blitz2006,Leroy2008,Elmegreen1993} and the free parameter was tuned to the local space density of cold gas \citep{Keres2003,Zwaan2005,Obreschkow2009a}; (iv) our CO-model was constrained as described in Section \ref{section_method} of this paper.
 Since this empirical basis is widely dominated by observations in the local universe, we expect our low-redshift predictions for CO, such as the CO-LFs for higher order transitions, to be more accurate than the high-redshift predictions.

 With regard to our model for CO-line emission, the most reliably modeled effects are those of the CMB, since they could be assessed from global considerations, with no strong dependence on free parameters (see Sections \ref{subsection_cmb_absorption}, \ref{subsection_effect_sbag}).
-Also the effects of cold gas metallicity are relatively unproblematic: firstly, these effects are relatively small (e.g.~Fig.~\ref{fig_effect_metals}); secondly, the correlation between metallicity and the CO/\hm~conversion is empirically supported (see Section \ref{subsection_metallicity}); thirdly, the metallicities predicted by the DeLucia-catalog seem reliable as they reproduce the mass--metallicity relation inferred from 53,000 star forming galaxies in the Sloan Digital Sky Survey \citep{DeLucia2004,Croton2006,Tremonti2004}.
+Also the effects of cold gas metallicity are relatively unproblematic: first, these effects are relatively small (e.g.~Fig.~\ref{fig_effect_metals}); second, the correlation between metallicity and the CO/\hm~conversion is empirically supported (see Section \ref{subsection_metallicity}); third, the metallicities predicted by the DeLucia-catalog seem reliable as they reproduce the mass--metallicity relation inferred from 53,000 star forming galaxies in the Sloan Digital Sky Survey \citep{DeLucia2004,Croton2006,Tremonti2004}.